 Shooting down the slopes can be thrilling but it can also bring broken bones.
 Whether you're off to learn how to ski or you're a seasoned powder-shredding pro, you can add ski and snow sports cover for an additional premium to your trip.

-Our policy covers over 150 countries worldwide, including some of the most popular places amongst travellers under 30.
+Some of the most popular places amongst travellers under 30 are:

 With a short(ish) flight from Australia, hospitable locals, and little budget required, Bali is the perfect paradise to unwind and explore.
 But thieves, dodgy food and scooter crashes could be around any corner.